BeyondQuality/beyondquality/research/public_speaking.md

 @sharovatov: Speaking at conferences contributes a lot to my eudaimonia ... presenting can compensate for lack of social appreciation at work → recognition → self-esteem → greater happiness → productivity.

 @KariKakkonen: It is a great way to attend a conference in a more central role than as a participant.

+@basdijkstra: Because I enjoy it.
+I think public speaking doesn't make a lot of sense if you're not enjoying it.
+I myself like to share what I've learned with others, and maybe prevent them from making the same mistakes I made.

 ### 8. Giving back to and being part of the community